BLangOS/DesignStart-Eval-M0_on_Cmod_A7/Readme.md

  <img src="image-20210313170334407.png" alt="image-20210313170334407" style="zoom:67%;" />

-In the current system contains three registers, where only some of the signals are connected to FPGA output pins.
+The current system contains three registers, where only some of the signals are connected to FPGA output pins.
 See `HDL\Cmod-A7\CORTEX_M0_MPU_TOP.vhd` for details.

 Besides the files in this projects some verilog files from DesignStart Eval Cortex-M0 are required to build the System.
 Download this eval package (see below) and add the files to the `HDL/Verilog`subdirectory.